djshaf/NightRunner/README.md

 Requests January 2021 to June 2026. data.police.uk only keeps a rolling ~3 year window, so `resolve_months()` checks what is actually published each run and clips the request accordingly, printing a note if the start date had to move.
 Earliest currently available: 2023-06.
 Console output states exactly which months are included.

-## Crime Severity
+## Two Crime Weightings, Not One

-Category (crime type) comes directly from the API.
-Severity does not, the API has no seriousness field, so a 1 to 3 tier has been added based on Sherman, Neyroud and Neyroud (2016) 'The Cambridge Crime Harm Index', Policing: A Journal of Policy and Practice, 10(3), and the ONS (2016) Crime Severity Score methodology.
-A coarse simplification onto police.uk's 14 categories, not a reproduction of either paper's exact weights.
+`crime_severity` is harm-based (1 to 3), from Sherman, Neyroud and Neyroud (2016) 'The Cambridge Crime Harm Index', Policing: A Journal of Policy and Practice, 10(3), and the ONS (2016) Crime Severity Score methodology, both weight by sentencing severity.

+`crime_perceived_risk` is a separate new column (1 to 4), how unsafe a crime makes an area feel, not how harmful it legally is.
+Based on Innes (2004) 'Signal crimes and signal disorders', British Journal of Sociology, 55(3), and Innes and Fielding (2002), Sociological Research Online, 7(2): the Signal Crimes Perspective, visible disorder like anti-social behaviour disproportionately drives fear of crime independent of its statistical severity.
+Also informed by ONS Crime Survey for England and Wales (CSEW) perception/ASB releases.
+Under this column anti-social behaviour (3) scores above burglary (2), the reverse of the severity ordering, deliberately.

+Both are a coarse simplification onto police.uk's 14 categories, not a reproduction of either study's exact weights, cite accordingly.

+## Location Anonymisation and Average Spacing

+Crime/stop-search coordinates are not exact, each is snapped to the nearest of roughly 680,000 anonymous map points (mostly street centres), each with a catchment of at least 8 postal addresses.
+No official average spacing figure is published; our own Camden data gives a rough estimate, about 1,384 distinct snap points across Camden's ~21.8 sq km in one 6 month pull, roughly one point every ~125m as an upper bound.

 ## Stop and Search